mattpaz/us-house/README.md

 # :warning: This Project is No Longer Maintained

-> After several years of succesful operation, I need to shut it down.
+> After several years of successful operation, I need to shut it down.
 The only contributions I have been receiving are folks asking for updates, but no one helping to make them, and the work has just piled to a point where I just can't do it on my own.
 >
-> **I will be taking the entirety of Civile Services offline on March 1st, 2023**
+> **I will be taking the entirety of Civil Services offline on March 1st, 2023**

 ![Farewell](https://media.giphy.com/media/Q7pmmDVQ6AixW/giphy.gif "Farewell")